fkohl04/framework-performance/README.md

 1. How many requests per second can they process without getting unresponsive?
 2. How do they behave if the third party system gets slower and slower?
-3. What resources are the containers consumers during an average size of load?
+3. What resources are the deployed containers consuming during a test with an average size of load?

 ### 1. Requests per second